GuilloteauQ/Luky/README.md

 ## Limits

-Works only in Python3 and on Linux (maybe MacOS).
+Works only in Python3 (Python2 incoming..) and on Linux (maybe MacOS).

 We can not run something like ``luky ../my_tests.py``